-The global pandemic and its ensuing lockdown forced most businesses to close their doors—permanently, for some.
+The global pandemic and its ensuing lockdown forced many small businesses in Victoria to close their doors—permanently, for some.
 Remote working is no longer the preserve of creative individuals, as companies in all industries scrambled to make working from home a viable business model.

 In the new normal, online presence is no longer an option.
 Without it, or the ability for your employees to work remotely, your business is going to struggle.

 Thankfully, the Victorian Government is here to help small businesses thrive in the digital economy with a $20 million initiative - and Shopify has announced participation in the program!

 On 15 November 2020, the Victorian Government opened registrations for the Smart Business Digital Adaptation Program (SBDA) to support businesses impacted by the COVID-19 restrictions.

 Shopify is contributing to the program by partnering with the state government to help business owners build their digital capability.

 Eligible businesses in Victoria that register on the SBDA program will receive:

 - Shopify 30-day free trial for sign ups between 15 November 2020 and 28 February 2021

 - Reimbursement of one-year Shopify subscription by the Victorian Government on application for a rebate of $1,200

 - 24/7 access to Shopify support and online educational resources so merchants can learn how to manage a successful online store